SuperF: Neural Implicit Fields for Multi-Image Super-Resolution: Experimental results and discussion

 Our proposed MISR approach, which jointly optimizes the alignment of LR frames and a shared INR, exhibits several advantageous characteristics: i) While existing approaches require a pre-alignment step, SuperF directly works on large shifts by optimizing the alignment in continuous coordinate space (see Appendix section~\ref{sec:large-shifts}). ii) As a TTO approach, there is no need for any high-resolution training data.
 This allows SuperF to be applied to new domains without any pretraining.
 However, some limitations exist.

-\paragraph{Limitations.} \emph{Run time} may limit certain applications.
+\paragraph{Limitations.} \emph{Runtime} may limit certain applications.
 Although our compact MLP is fairly memory-efficient, the iterative optimization process takes several seconds in our experiments (see Appendix Table~\ref{tab:optimization_benchmark}, running non-optimized code).
 This may pose limitations for mobile device applications, but is less critical for remote sensing scenarios and other scientific and medical applications.
 A possible way to reduce the number of iterations needed may be to learn the initialization of the INR as shown by \cite{tancik2020meta}. \emph{Real-world data} can be highly noisy.
 For instance, satellite imagery may also partially be affected by cloud cover and handheld ground-level bursts may depict changing scenes.
 We assume that the observations capture the same scene.
 Occlusions and other drastic changes between frames introduce noise, which requires further analyses.
-However, our uncertainty estimation module may help to be robust to such noise (see Appendix Figure~\ref{fig:uncertainty_maps}). \emph{Risk of overfitting} increases when setting the Fourier features scale hyperparameter too high.
-While this parameter depends on the domain, it is rather robust across samples within a domain (see Appendix Figure~\ref{fig:sensitivity-FFscale}).
-In practice, this parameter can be tuned by using some high-resolution validation images as shown in Figure~\ref{fig:sensitivity-FFscale} or via visual inspection (see Figure~\ref{fig:quali-FF-scale}).
-Our proposed methodology would allow to test alternative INR decoders that avoid such a positional embedding such as SIREN \citep{sitzmann2020implicit} or WIRE \citep{saragadam2023wire}.
+However, our uncertainty estimation module may help to be robust to such noise (Appendix Fig.~\ref{fig:uncertainty_maps}). \emph{Risk of overfitting} increases when setting the Fourier features scale hyperparameter too high.
+While this parameter depends on the domain, it is rather robust across samples within a domain (Appendix Fig.~\ref{fig:sensitivity-FFscale}).
+In practice, this parameter can be tuned by using some high-resolution validation images as shown in Fig.~\ref{fig:sensitivity-FFscale} or via visual inspection (see Fig.~\ref{fig:quali-FF-scale}).
+Our proposed methodology would allow to test alternative INR decoders that avoid positional encodings such as SIREN \citep{sitzmann2020implicit} or WIRE \citep{saragadam2023wire}.

 \paragraph{Impact on society.} The ability to super-resolve publicly available satellite data like Sentinel-2 enables a vast range of applications anywhere on Earth.
 This approach can support efforts to address critical societal challenges such as climate adaptation, biodiversity conservation, and food security, for example, by facilitating environmental monitoring of deforestation, tree cover, tree counting, and mapping agricultural fields.
 However, these technological advances also carry the potential for misuse, including in the context of geopolitical conflicts or resource exploitation.